BrendoAlmeida/Geminify/README.md

 - AI interprets your prompt and curates a playlist
 - Combines well-known tracks with hidden gems
 - Creates unique listening experiences tailored to your input
+- Already have a playlist you adore?
+Paste the link and Geminify will append a fresh set of tracks without nuking the originals

 ### 3. Fluid Dark Glass Interface 🪟🌌